2024 NFL Mock Draft – Round 1 (1-16) – Charlie Campbell

 14. NFL Team Logo for Saints New Orleans Saints: Troy Fautanu, G/OT, Washington

 Fautanu (6-3, 317) was a very reliable and steady left tackle for Michael Penix Jr. in 2023.
 Fautanu became the starting left tackle in 2022 and was a consistent contributor for Washington.
-Multiple team sources said they like Fautanu and see him as a first-rounder for the 2024 NFL Draft.
+Multiple team sources said they like Fautanu and see him as an first-rounder for the 2024 NFL Draft.
 Some project him as a second-round pick with a potential move to guard because of length limitations.
 Others said they think Fautanu could be a first-round offensive tackle because he has 35-inch arms, similar to Rashawn Slater.
 Pro evaluators like Fautanu’s athleticism, but he is not real powerful and his anchor is just okay.
-Fautanu is viewed as very versatile, potentially being able to start at every position on the offensive line except center.
+Fautanu is viewed as very versatile with the potential to possibly start at every position on the offensive line except center.

 Click links to see the Saints' picks across all rounds: